 In addition to all the IMS certifications, very recently Sobha Facades is honored with prestigious ISO 18404 accreditation for implementing Lean & Six- Sigma Methodologies in all its processes.
 We are the first in the world from façade and many other industries and interestingly first private company in the GCC to be certified.

-We design and fabricate aluminum doors & windows, façades, claddings, unitized curtain walls, skylights, balustrades, louvers, pergolas, frameless façades.
+We design and fabricate aluminium doors & windows, façades, claddings, unitized curtain walls, skylights, balustrades, louvers, pergolas, and frameless façades.
 We strive for the highest level of precision, top craftsmanship, and efficient processes.

 Name some of your projects.

 Our products are used for all properties in the Sobha Hartland which is an 8 million sq. ft waterfront sustainable community of high-rise towers, beautiful villas, high-end townhouses, international schools, and commercial spaces located in the heart of Dubai.

 Currently, we are not catering to the outside Sobha clients in UAE as we are not interested in the subcontract method which the façade industry is following here.
 But we are definitely interested in partnering with UAE clients on a design, manufacture, and supply basis, where we can add immense value with our efficient product delivery and quality.

 Could you please tell us about your manufacturing facility and capacity?

 With two factories located in the Emirates Industrial City, Sobha Façades is the most efficient façade fabricator in the region with state-of-the-art technology and machines.